THE NORTHWEST INTERSCHOLASTIC SAILING ASSOCIATION

 1.7 Dissolution.
 The NWISA may be dissolved at any time by the two-thirds (2/3) vote of the Board of Trustees.
 All assets held in the name of the NWISA are the property of member schools and organizations and, in the event of dissolution; the NWISA shall immediately turn them over in equal parts to the member schools and organizations.

-2.1 Number.
-The business and property of the NWISA shall be managed by a Board of Trustees.
+2.1 Number The business and property of the NWISA shall be managed by a Board of Trustees.
 The board shall consist of one representative from each member school or organization.
+Organizations with more than one member school registered will be allotted one trustee per organization on the board of trustees.

 2.2 Trustees.
-Trustees shall be appointed by their member school or organization for a term determined by that school or organization.
+One trustee and an alternate shall be appointed by their member school or organization when annual membership is renewed in accordance with section 4.1, for a term determined by that school or organization.

 2.3 Meetings.
-The NWISA Board of Trustees shall hold an annual meeting in the fall of each year for the purpose of electing officers.
-Regular meetings shall be held at least semi-annually for the conduct of business that comes before the Trustees.
+The NWISA Board of Trustees shall hold an annual meeting the Friday prior to Cascadia Cup for the purpose of electing officers.
+Regular meetings shall be held at the winter coaches clinic and in the spring on the Friday prior to Fleet Districts for the conduct of business that comes before the Trustees.
 Special meetings may be called from time to time as needed.

 2.5 Quorum.
-One third of the NWISA Board of Trustees constitutes a quorum for the business of the Trustees.
+Ten NWISA Board of Trustees constitutes a quorum for the business of the Trustees.

 2.6 Financial.
 The Fiscal Year of the NWISA shall be the calendar year.
 The NWISA shall have an independent audit of its financial records every three (3) years.
 The NWISA shall approve a yearly budget.